 - Board remuneration and key executive remuneration, and bonus policies and clawbacks showing the rules to receive or lose a bonus

-- Whistleblower statistics and key information and learnings from reports of potential misconduct, including reports made directly or indirectly through a reporting system as well as those made informally to management
+- Whistleblowing statistics and key information and learnings from reports of potential misconduct, including reports made directly or indirectly through a reporting system as well as those made informally to management

 - Key policies and procedures on areas like corruption, money laundering, human trafficking and conflicts of interest, as well as the code of conduct, so that everyone can see the core set of documents that drive ESG initiatives